TangDier03/tangdier03.github.io/_pages/about.md

 - Information Theory for Learning and Inference
 - High-Dimensional Feature Selection and Representation Learning
-- Algorithms and Theory in Reinforcement Learning
+- Algorithms and Theory in Reinforcement Learning and Embodied Intelligence
 - Foundational Frameworks for AI-driven Scientific Discovery

 I am always open to exploring emerging topics in these fields and actively seeking long-term collaborators.
-If you share similar research interests or would like to discuss potential ideas, please feel free to [reach out](#contact)!
+If you share similar research interests or would like to discuss potential ideas, please feel free to [reach out](#contact) !

 ## 📌 News